best walks in the peak district

 Starting Point: Buxton Road Parking

 Located in Castleton Village, Cave Dale is a picturesque valley that’s perfect for a family-friendly walking adventure.
-Formed by glacial erosion over 300 million years ago, it comprises rocky limestone crags, natural caverns, and stunning viewpoints.
+It features rocky limestone crags, natural caverns, and stunning viewpoints.

 7. Alport Castles Walks